 - 1. To the extent that Library schedules do not conform to the above provision, it is not intended nor shall this section change such scheduling practices in the Library Division. - 2.
 The shift schedule for unit members in the Fire Dispatch Operation shall be subject to change during the term of this Memorandum, when such is conducive to efficient operations in the judgment of department management.
 The Union shall be advised of such changes in advance in the Labor-Management Committee (Article 2, section 2-2). - 3.
-Exceptions to this Section may be made for Detention Officers in the Police Department.

-The City and Union will discuss aligning the definition of the start date of the shift in Labor-Management meetings.

-- B. Regular work schedules showing the employees' shifts, work days, and hours shall be posted where accessible to employees. - C. Except for emergency situations, permanent regular work schedules shall not be changed without notice of at least 14 calendar days to the affected employee(s).
+Exceptions to this Section may be made for Detention Officers in the Police Department. - 4.
+The City and Union will discuss aligning the definition of the start date of the shift in Labor-Management meetings. - B. Regular work schedules showing the employees' shifts, work days, and hours shall be posted where accessible to employees. - C. Except for emergency situations, permanent regular work schedules shall not be changed without notice of at least 14 calendar days to the affected employee(s).
 Full-time unit members shall be given notice of at least 14 calendar days when there is a change in their permanent work location.
-Excluding employees of Parks or City Clerk, part-time employees who have one permanent work location shall be given notice of at least 14 calendar days when there is a change in their permanent work location.
+Excluding employees of Parks or City Clerk, part-time employees who have one permanent work location shall be given notice of at least 14 calendar days when there is a change in their permanent work not be permanent work location shall be given notice of at least 14 calendar days when there is a change in their permanent work location.
 "Emergency" hereunder shall mean unforeseen operational circumstances.